 Commissioned by the Louvre in 2016, JR created a photo-installation that camouflaged the museum’s famous I.M.
 Pei–designed pyramid with a precise scan of the Pavilion Sully located behind it.
 Also in 2016, the artist worked with the Olympics in Rio de Janeiro to cover the streets with large-scale photo-installations of athletes in motion; the Centre Pompidou to create an exhibition and workshop to help children discover photography; and the Palais de Toyko in Paris where he collaborated with Brazillian artist twins Os Gemeos on the Lasco Project, a permanent installation on display in the underground chambers of the museum.
 In 2018 JR received his first Oscar nomination after partnering with pioneering filmmaker Agnès Varda to create the documentary Faces Places.

-JR: The Chronicles of San Francisco is commissioned by Lynne and Marc Benioff.
+The Chronicles of San Francisco is made possible by Lynne and Marc Benioff.

-Generous support is provided by Ivette and Charles Esserman and Laura Scher and Ian Altman.
-SFMOMA’s Art Commissioning Endowed Fund is supported by Roberta and Steve Denning, Patricia W. Fitzpatrick, Diana Nelson and John Atwater and Denise Littlefield Sobel.
+Generous support for the exhibition is provided by Ivette and Charles Esserman and Laura Scher and Ian Altman.
+Additional support is provided by Wayee Chu and Ethan Beard.
+SFMOMA’s Art Commissioning Endowed Fund is supported by Roberta and Steve Denning, Patricia W. Fitzpatrick, Diana Nelson and John Atwater, and Denise Littlefield Sobel.

 The Chronicles of San Francisco installation at SFMOMA is accompanied by a 160-page book featuring individual portraits included in the mural and selected stories from participants, alongside behind-the-scenes photos.
 Published by Chronicle Books, it includes a foreword by JR and contributions from Neal Benezra, Anne-Marie Litak and Eyal Levy, as well as a removable poster that showcases the entire mural.
 Visit chroniclebooks.com for more information.